WebEngage/android-custom-push-layouts/README.md

 Also integrate FCM with your app as shown [here](https://docs.webengage.com/docs/android-fcm-integration)

-2. Create an implementation of CustomPushRender and CustomPushRerender interfaces as shown below.
+2. Create implementations of CustomPushRender and CustomPushRerender interfaces as shown below.

 ```java
 public class MyPushRenderer implements CustomPushRender, CustomPushRerender {